SAP-samples/abap-cheat-sheets/02_Structures.md

 ASSERT sy-subrc = 0.

 "Using ASSIGN COMPONENT statements
-"It is recommended to use the newer syntax, which sepcifies the component "selector followed by a data object in a pair of parentheses.
+"It is recommended to use the newer syntax, which specifies the component "selector followed by a data object in a pair of parentheses.
 "After COMPONENT (and in the parentheses in the newer syntax), a character-like "or numeric data object is expected.